Zyplos/MarketMonitorFrontend/README.md

 # MarketMonitor

-A web and mobile applications to track prices of various financial securities in real-time
+A web and mobile applications to track prices of various financial securities in near real-time

 ## Starting project